Swordfish90/libretro-sqlite-db/README.md

 make
 cp ./libretrodb_tool ../..

-# If needed, customize the list of entries in libretro-sqlite-db.go
+# If needed, customize the list of entries in libretro-sqlite-db.py
 cd ../..
 python3 libretro-sqlite-db.py
 ```